youyanggu/covid19_projections/about.md

 [Click here](/historical-performance) to see our past weekly performance evaluations and for more explanations behind the evaluations.
 We believe it's important to look at past evaluations to get a more comprehensive idea of model consistency/accuracy.

+### Evaluation of historical 4 week ahead US state-by-state projections

+This is a metric that shows the *consistency* of model projections over the period of several months.

+![4 week ahead states comparison](/assets/images/4_week_ahead_states.png)

+### Evaluation of historical 4 week ahead US nationwide projections

 Because US country-wide projections only contains a single forecast per week, there is much higher variance week-to-week compared to state-by-state projections, where there are 50+ forecasts each week.
 As a result, we believe state-by-state evaluations is a better indicator of model performance.
 This same concept is why we play 7-game series for NBA/NHL/MLB playoffs.

-### Evaluation of historical 4 week ahead state-by-state projections

-This is a metric that shows the *consistency* of model projections over the period of several months.

-![4 week ahead states comparison](/assets/images/4_week_ahead_states.png)

-### Evaluation of historical 4 week ahead US projections

 ![4 week ahead US comparison](/assets/images/4_week_ahead_us.png)

-### Evaluation of past state-by-state projections on cumulative deaths as of August 1
+### Evaluation of past US state-by-state projections on cumulative deaths as of August 1

 This is a metric that shows the *recent accuracy* of model projections.

 ![States comparison](/assets/images/2020-08-01_comparison_states.png)

-### Evaluation of past US projections on cumulative deaths as of August 1
+### Evaluation of past US nationwide projections on cumulative deaths as of August 1

 ![US comparison](/assets/images/2020-08-01_comparison_us.png)